-Outsourcing The American Dream
+Outsourcing Jobs and The American Dream

-75The issue of how outsourcing affects the US economy has been a matter of monumental debate for the last decade with growing importance as American jobs continue to disappear.
+Outsourcing offshore and unemployment go hand in hand, and together, they are bringing the US economy to its knees.
+The issue of how outsourcing affects the economy has been a matter of monumental debate for the last decade with growing importance as American jobs continue to disappear.
 Those populating the political right (aka as millionaires, billionaires, CEO's, COO's, Board of Directors, and big business) claim the practice will have a positive effect on the US economy.
 Why?
 Because it saves money for companies and avails Americans, with an eye toward entrepreneurial activities, more opportunities.
 The most notable reason given for outsourcing is that it leads to more Americans holding higher level positions.

 The opposition, those who want the US to retain its jobs, say hiring foreign workers strikes a blow against the US economy for every instance.
 Outsourcing strips Americans of the jobs they would have performed, especially those requiring skilled and semi-skilled workers.
 They also maintain that taxation methods based on outsourcing only serves to decrease a corporation's tax liability, and thus, decreases federal spending.